ev3dev/ev3dev.github.io/docs/libraries.md

 [GObjectIntrospection]: https://wiki.gnome.org/Projects/GObjectIntrospection
 [brickman]: https://github.com/ev3dev/brickman

 ## Extra languages
 We also have many great contrubutors that are maintaining extra libraries for languages not included in our other repository.
-Note that some of these libraries may be outdated due to the fast development cycle of ev3dev.
+Note that some of these libraries may be outdated due to the fast development pace of ev3dev.

 * Extra languages:
     * [Go](https://github.com/ldmberman/GoEV3) updated for ev3dev-jessie by @ldmberman, [original](https://github.com/mattrajca/GoEV3) by @mattrajca